Module 2: Equivalent Statements & Proofs #

 “Quod Erat Demonstrandum”

-“General Structure/Outline: Proof: (Set-up/un-weaving” quantifiers) (Get to a point where you are needing to show/prove a “quatifier-free” statement) (Logical Reasoning/Definitions to show statement) (Re-weave quantifiers) (Conclude with original/full statement of theorem.
+(Get to a point where you are needing to show/prove a “quatifier-free” statement)

-[ ( \forall x \in \mathbb{Z}) (\exists y \in \mathbb{Z}) (x + y = 0)]
+\[ ( \forall x \in \mathbb{Z} (\exists y \in \mathbb{Z}) (x + y = 0) \]

-\(-x = (-1)(x) \text{ and } -1 \text{ and } x\) \text{ are int- and } \text{ the int. are closed under mult, } -x \text{ is an int,} \text{so } y \text{ is an int.
-Now:}
+Let x be an arbitrary integer Let y = -x.
+As \(-x = (-1)(x) \text{ and } -1 \text{ and } x\) are int, and the integers are closed under multiplication, -x is an int, so y is an int.
+Now: \(x + y = x + (-x) = x - x = 0.\) Hence x+y=0.
+QED.

 In a proof, the following are always allowed:

-\begin{itemize} \item State an axiom/postulate (i.e., statements that are given to be true without needing additional justification)
+State an axiom/postulate (i.e., statements that are given to be true without needing additional justification)

-For example: "Closure" Properties of \\(\mathbb{N}, \mathbb{W}, \mathbb{Z}, \mathbb{Q} \\) and \\(\mathbb{R}\\)
+- For example: “Closure” Properties of \(\mathbb{N}, \mathbb{W}, \mathbb{Z}, \mathbb{Q} \) and \(\mathbb{R}\)

-"Lower Bound" Properties of \\(\mathbb{N}\\) and \\(\mathbb{W}\\)
+“Lower Bound” Properties of \(\mathbb{N}\) and \(\mathbb{W}\)

-\item State tautologies
+State tautologies

-For example (if U = Z): "Either x is odd or x is not odd" \\((P \vee \neg P)\\)
+- For example (if U = Z): “Either x is odd or x is not odd” \((P \vee \neg P)\)

-\item State any assumptions that you are making \end{itemize} \begin{itemize} \item “Assume that…” \item “Suppose that…” \end{itemize}
+State any assumptions that you are making

 Note: Make sure you don’t assume what you want to show.

-When writing a proof of a theorem: \begin{itemize} \item Determine/write the logical form (in predicate calculus) of the theorem. \item This form should have no free-variables.
-If a quantifier is “hidden”/“isn’t clearly stated”, it is most likely the universal quantifier “\(\forall\)”. \end{itemize}
+- This form should have no free-variables.
+If a quantifier is “hidden”/“isn’t clearly stated”, it is most likely the universal quantifier “\(\forall\)”.

-“Identifying Phrases”: \begin{itemize} \item “\(\forall\)”: Every, All, Each, Let \(x\) be, … \item “\(\exists\)”: There is, There exists, For some, … \end{itemize}
+- “\(\forall\)”: Every, All, Each, Let \(x\) be, …

 Key Idea: “The structure of a proof of a theorem will follow the structure of the logical form or of an equivalent logical form of the theorem.”

-To Show/Prove \((\forall x \in \mathcal{U}) (P(x))\): \begin{itemize} \item “Let \(x\) in \(\mathcal{U}\) be arbitrary.” or “Fix an arbitrary \(x\) in \(\mathcal{U}\).” \item Show/Prove \(P(x)\). \end{itemize}
+- “Let \(x\) in \(\mathcal{U}\) be arbitrary.” or “Fix an arbitrary \(x\) in \(\mathcal{U}\).”

-To Show/Prove \((\exists x \in \mathcal{U}) (P(x))\): \begin{itemize} \item Use scratch work to find a value of \(x\) in \(\mathcal{U}\) that makes \(P(x)\) true. \item “Let \(x = \) (the value you found in scratch work).” or “Define \(x\) to be the value you found in scratch work).” \item Show/State that \(x\) is in \(\mathcal{U}\). \item Show/Prove \(P(x)\) \end{itemize}
+- “Let \(x = \) (the value you found in scratch work).” or “Define \(x\) to be the value you found in scratch work).”

 Example Outline: \((\forall x \in \mathbb{R})(\forall y \in \mathbb{R}) (x < y \Rightarrow (\exists w \in \mathbb{R})(x < w < y))\)

-Proof: Let \(x\) and \(y\) be arbitrary real numbers.
-Suppose \(x < y\).
+Proof: Let \\(x\\) and \\(y\\) be arbitrary real numbers.
+Suppose \\(x < y\\).

 Let \(w = \dots\) (found in scratch work).
 Notice that \(\dots\) so that \(w\) is a real number.